Article

 In this case, UI cards make the process of browsing products or any similar items much easier and user-friendlier.

-Delivery app screenshot
+Delivery app card interface design

 Image source: Dribble.